Benjamin Verdery: Early life and education

 Benjamin Verdery was born in 1955 in Danbury, Connecticut, to John Duane Verdery, an Episcopalian minister and headmaster of the Wooster School, and Suzanne Aldrich Verdery.
-He became interested in music after hearing The Beatles' I Saw Her Standing There in 1963.
+He became interested in music after hearing The Beatles' "I Saw Her Standing There" in 1963.

 In his senior year at Wooster School, Verdery began formal lessons with classical guitarist Phillip De Fremery.
 After learning four pieces in order to audition for conservatory, he was accepted at SUNY Purchase in 1974, where he studied with composer-organist Anthony Newman and guitarist-composer Frederic Hand, and earned the school's first BFA in guitar in 1978.
 During that time, he also took master classes with the classical guitarist-composers Leo Brouwer and Alirio Díaz; since then he has studied with pianist-composer Seymour Bernstein.
-While at SUNY, Verdery met flutist Rie Schmidt, who he formed the Schmidt/Verdery Duo with and married in 1979; since debuting in New York City at Merkin Hall in 1980, they have released two albums and continue to perform.
+While at SUNY, Verdery met flutist Rie Schmidt (who later co-founded Flute Force); together they formed the Schmidt/Verdery Duo and married in 1979.
+Since debuting in New York City at Merkin Hall in 1980, they have released two albums and continue to perform.